 Remember to think broadly.
 We live life moment by moment.
 Big awards, recognition, and fame are not daily fare.
 To some they never come.
 They may be the lucky ones as they may be more in touch with the deeper rhythms of life.
 These rhythms are where there is more juice, feeling and connection to the real stuff of being human.
 That it not to say that material success is wrong or to be turned away from, only that often too much attention in that direction can result in a disconnect within a person that leaves them empty, longing and entrenched in pretense rather than in the authenticity that leads to a sense of inner fulfillment.

 So think about the moment the warmth of the sun, the crispness of the air, the beauty of the sky.
 Make it a game to see how many instances of beauty you can find in a day.
 Where can you find the touch of peace?
 What do you see that warms your heart?
 How can you experience peace and heart expansion from the inside out rather than waiting for the outer world to present them?

-Before you go to sleep tonight identify five things that made you happy, feel complete or that you appreciated.
-Remember to count yourself things you value about YOU!
+Before you go to sleep tonight identify three things that made you happy, or that you appreciated.
+Remember to count yourself —things you value about YOU!